Shaun Chen: Early life and education

 Chen was born in Jelebu, Negri Sembilan, Malaysia.
-He was the youngest of seven children.
+He is the youngest of seven children.

 When Chen was 13, he went to Seremban to study and became a badminton player for the state.
 Although he tried for the national team, he failed to qualify for it.
 Chen subsequently earned a diploma in electronic and electrical engineering from a private college.

 Career

 Prior to coming to Singapore, Chen had worked in many jobs, electrician, car spray-painter, credit card and spectacle salesman model in Malaysia and appeared on billboards for Maxis.

 Early in his career Chen was known for playing villains and earned a Best Supporting Actor nomination in the Star Awards 2006 for his role in CID.